reynoldsan3/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Elk Server machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+  * Workstation Public UP through TCP 5601

 Machines within the network can only be accessed by _____.
-- _TODO: Which machine did you allow to access your ELK VM?
+- _Which machine did you allow to access your ELK VM?
 What was its IP address?_
+  * JumpBoxProvisionser IP: 10.0.0.5 via Port 22
+  * Workstation Public IP via TCP 5601

 A summary of the access policies in place can be found in the table below.